I Am Done with Church

 Every year over 1 million believers in the United States decide they are done with church, according to the Gallup organization.
 As of November 2016, I am one of them!
 They call us the “dones”.
 We left the institutional church and are looking instead for the reality of the Body of Christ.

 Leaving was a big change for me.
 I was part of the institutional church most of my life.
-Beginning in 1976 I even worked for it most years, serving as a pastor, assistant pastor, worship leader, teacher, youth worker and business administrator in several locations.
+I even worked for it most years, starting in 1976, serving as a pastor, assistant pastor, worship leader, teacher, youth worker and business administrator in several locations.

 Professional Clergy is Not Biblical